abhishek-mehra/Credit_Card/ReadME.md

 ###### Scale_pos_weight

 Since the data is imbalanced.
-Providing the scale_pos_weight balances the weight of the postive and the negative classes.
-There was a significant improvemnts in the scores.
-This improved the separatabilty between the target class.
+Providing the scale_pos_weight balances the weight of the positive and the negative classes.
+There were significant improvements in the scores.
+This improved the separability between the target class.

 **precison_mean = 0.88, recall_mean= 0.944, f1_score_mean=0.911,roc_mean= 0.96**